udo-munk/z80pack/doc/README-asm.txt

 Conditional assembly:

-IFDEF   <symbol>        - assemble if symbol defined IFNDEF  <symbol>        - assemble if symbol not defined IFEQ    <exp1,exp2>     - assemble if equal
+IF      <expression>    - assemble if expression evaluates to not 0 IFF     <expression>    - assemble if expression evaluates to 0 IFDEF   <symbol>        - assemble if symbol defined IFNDEF  <symbol>        - assemble if symbol not defined IFEQ    <exp1,exp2>     - assemble if equal
 IFNEQ   <exp1,exp2>     - assemble if not equal
 ELSE                    - else for all conditionals ENDIF                   - end of conditional assembly

+The aliases COND and IFT for IF, and IFE for IFF, and ENDC for ENDIF are also accepted.

 Manipulation of list file: